Honey Boo Boo Refuses To Diet, 11-Year-Old Says She Likes Her Curves

 — Nicolette Mariani (@Nicolette7491) March 4, 2017

 The segment depicts Honey Boo Boo and her mom at Mama June’s first surgical follow-up doctor’s visit.
-As USWeekly reports, June had her weight-loss surgery in Los Angeles, and was dying to be cleared by her physician to return to her home in Georgia.
+As UsWeekly reports, June had her weight-loss surgery in Los Angeles, and was dying to be cleared by her physician to return to her home in Georgia.
 When June and 11-year-old Honey Boo Boo met with weight-loss doc Dr. Michael Feiz, however, he had some advice for both mom and daughter.

 First, the good doctor examines June’s incision sites, and he’s seemingly elated by what he finds, even promising the 37-year-old mother of four that she’ll have next to no scarring when her healing is through.